AlexsLemonade/reproducible-research/instructor_notes/openscpca/openscpca-setup.md

       - [Set up pre-commit](https://openscpca.readthedocs.io/en/latest/technical-setup/environment-setup/setup-precommit/) via the GitKraken terminal

 7. _While keeping the instance window open_, return to the LSfR page to launch the instance as `VSCodium`.
     - We'll now have two browser windows: One with Ubuntu and one with VS Code that can be used side-by-side

 8. Finally, close both windows and _Stop the computer_.
-  - This emphasizes that they should stop their instances computer when they're not using it for the sake of preserving their monthly budget.
+    - This emphasizes that it's helpful to stop their instances when they're not using it for the sake of preserving their monthly budget.
+    - But note also that after a period of low CPU usage, it will shut off automatically